Konosuke Takeshita: Don Callis Family (2023–2026)

 On March 9 at Revolution, Takeshita lost the title to Kenny Omega, ending his reign at 148 days.
 In April, Takeshita participated in the men's bracket of the Owen Hart Cup, defeating Brody King in the quarter-final on Collision, but was eliminated in the semi-finals by Will Ospreay at Spring BreakThru.
 On May 25 at Double or Nothing, Takeshita teamed with stablemates Josh Alexander and Kyle Fletcher to defeat Paragon (Adam Cole, Kyle O'Reilly, and Roderick Strong).
 In June 2025, Takeshita and Fletcher formed a tag team called "Protoshita".
 On July 12 at All In, Takeshita competed in the men's Casino Gauntlet match, which was won by MJF.
 On September 20 at All Out, Takeshita failed to capture the AEW Unified Championship from Kazuchika Okada in a three-way match, involving Máscara Dorada.
 During this time, tensions began to develop between the two over their position in the Don Callis Family.
 On October 7 at Dynamite: Title Tuesday, Takeshita and Okada defeated the reigning AEW World Tag Team Champions Brodido (Brody King and Bandido) in a "Double Jeopardy Eliminator" match to earn a shot at the titles at WrestleDream on October 18.
 However the two failed to win the titles at the event after Okada attacked Takeshita mid-match.
+At Full Gear on November 22, Takeshita, Hechicero and Okada failed to win the CMLL World Trios Championship from El Sky Team (Místico, Máscara Dorada, and Neón) due to Takesita and Okada not being able to work together.
+Later in the show, Takeshita announced his entry into the 2025 Continental Classic, where he was placed in the Blue League.
+Takeshita finished the tournament at the top of his league with 13 points and advanced to the semi-finals at Worlds End on December 27. where he was eliminated by Okada after Okada used a screwdriver to get the win.

+On February 14, 2026 at Grand Slam Australia, Takeshita wrestled Jon Moxley to a time limit draw for the Continential Championship.
+At Revolution on March 15, Takeshita failed to defeat Moxley in a no time limit rematch for the title.